Who are you, and what do you do?

 What hardware are you using?

 The MacBook sits atop a Cooler Master NotePal X-Slim Cooling Pad to prevent it from melting down into a burning pile of slag.
-The average temperature for my laptop before I had the NotePal was around 175°F; now it's around a nice cool 140°F. Sometimes I use a Dell AT101W as my keyboard.
+The average temperature for my laptop before I had the NotePal was around 175°F - now it's around a nice cool 140°F. Sometimes I use a Dell AT101W as my keyboard.
 It's mechanical, and I got the thing for free by rescuing it from a computer junk pile at the back of my school's library.

 My other gadgets are a 30GB 5th generation iPod video with a Monoprice MHP-839 headphone, and a Kindle Touch.
-I also have a 512MB Model B Raspberry Pi, which I mainly use as a server and a wearable computer (which you can see in my photo up top).
+I also have a 512MB Model B Raspberry Pi, which I mainly use as a server and sometimes as a wearable computer (which you can see in my photo up top).

 And what software?